knormoyle/rp2040_si5351_wspr/README.md

 I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb plug that has a on/off switch that I'm going to use so I don't wear out my usb on my pc

-exciting update: I've updated constants and the symbol freq algo, to use optimal denominators for the symbol freq generation, so that the symbol shifts are exactly = the desired wspr shifts of 12000/8196 = ~1.4648 Hz, Basically get microHertz level accuracy on the symbol shifts, and absolute errors of < 1Hz.
+Exciting update: I've updated constants and the symbol freq algo, to use optimal denominators for the symbol freq generation, so that the symbol shifts are exactly = the desired wspr shifts of 12000/8196 = ~1.4648 Hz, Basically get microHertz level accuracy on the symbol shifts, and absolute errors of < 1Hz.
 Different denominators targeted for different bands, using the spreadsheet data for deciding optimal denominator (per band).
 Same denominator used for all 4 u4b frequency bins on a band.
 By getting exact symbol shifts, I think the DT and SNR and frequency report from my WSJT-X sdr testing, has improved (more energy into the ffts being done by WSJT-X)